CalebTek/ModularMonolithBookLibrary/README.md

 ### Running the Application
 1. Clone the repository.
-2. Navigate to each module directory (Catalog, Administration, Inventory) and run `dotnet run` to start each module.
+2. Navigate to each module directory (Books, Management, Users) and run `dotnet run` to start each module.
 3. Explore the provided API endpoints for each module.

 ## Contributing